 Take a look at our What is Power Over Ethernet? article to learn more about the benefits of PoE and how you can use it to make your home less cluttered and more efficient.

-The Ring Stick Up Cam Battery uses a rechargeable battery pack that has a 3-6 month battery life.
+The Ring Stick Up Cam Battery uses a rechargeable battery pack which allows for flexible placement.
+And just like other smart battery-powered cameras, the Ring Stick Up Cam battery life is around 3 to 6 months depending on the usage.
 If you’re planning to stick your camera outside, you can also pick up an optional Solar Panel for continuous charging by the sun.
 It’s a great option to have available if you’re going to be using the cameras for the exterior of your home, as you won’t really have to worry about charging your battery packs at any point in time.

 It’s difficult to say which option is “better” when it comes to power.
 Ring Stick Up Cam Wired is definitely a little less flexible in placement since you’re going to need to plug it in somewhere, but the PoE gives a more stable connection and reliable power source all in one.
 On the other hand, a solar-powered Ring Stick Up Cam Battery can be placed pretty much wherever you please with no reliance on a hardwired connection.

 The best option is really going to depend on what you’re looking for.
 Personally, we feel like the Ring Stick Up Cam Wired’s power options are the best for both indoor and outdoor cameras, and the Battery model’s for the exterior of your home.

 Difference #3: Field of View – While the Ring Stick Up Cam Battery might be a little bit more convenient to place outside, it doesn’t do quite a good job at monitoring a wide distance with just a 115-degree horizontal and 65-degree vertical field of view.
 The Ring Stick Up Cam Wired is significantly better with a 150-degree horizontal and 85-degree vertical field of view.